ASWCS-Life/DAIG_front/readme.md

 ### task size
 It means K batch size at K-batch sync SGD.
 So, if you choose small K, then final model accuracy may be better. but training speed will be decreased as maximum participants get smaller.
+On the other hands, if you choos big K,project will be finished in shorter time.
+But, its accuracy may be worse.
+However, detail depends on situations.

+### max contributor
+This means max participants in your project in single batch.
+So, max contributor more than task size will be useless.

 ## Learning requestor
 As Learning requestor, you need to upload model file (as tensorflow supporting .h5 format), train data and train label.